 Like magic, they help you to stay dry and warm.
 Ventilation zippers are an essential feature.
-Usually, they are placed under the arms of the jacket, where you can let out a lot of steam.
+Usually, the zips are placed under the arms of the jacket, where you can let out a lot of steam.

-Most skiing jackets have this, but you should make sure before buying a jacket.
+Most ski jackets have this, but you should make sure before buying a jacket.

 If you do not ski actively, and not get sweaty when skiing at all, you can get away without having this feature.

 If you do not ski with a backpack, the pockets are your storage.
 So think about what you might want to bring while skiing, and make sure that your jacket has enough pockets to store it conveniently.